 Back up your devices.
 Plug your phone and tablet into your computer to ensure all your data is backed up.

 Check your passwords (and change them).
 The new year is a good time to reset passwords.
 We’ve started using 1Password with a lot of success, but it does take time to set up.
 Trust us, though.
 It’s worth it.
+(We love it so much, they’re now an affiliate.
+Seriously, give it a try — it’s a lifesaver!)

 Check your social media privacy settings.
 Now’s the perfect time to check your social media settings (especially Facebook).